 Inventors often try to improve something.
 Their ideas may be better for the environment, healthier for people, and faster.
 Some of them may try to make something aesthetically pleasing, better for the environment, or more affordable.
 Others may try to improve something by making it lighter or better.
-Whatever it is, you should consider calling it a novel once you have explored it fully.
-Here are some examples of what should qualify.
+It might be a faster, cheaper, easier or healthier solution to an existing problem.
+It could also be visually different from the existing one or have new color or light properties.
+In short, it could be anything that makes life easier for someone else.
+Whatever it is, when to call an idea or invention a novel often depends on the circumstances.

-The value of an idea or invention can be determined by its novelty.
-There are three levels of novelty: central, extreme, and unconventional.
-Each level of novelty has a different range of potential sales.
-It is important to note that novelty does not necessarily translate into marketability.
+Generally, there are three levels of novelty: central, extreme, and unconventional.
+Each level of novelty has a different range of potential sales and it is important to note that novelty does not necessarily translate into marketability.
 In some cases, a low novelty score may be sufficient to prevent an invention from being patented.
 In other cases, an invention could have a high novelty level, but not a high sales value.